 1. Regarding the draft Law on Cultural Heritage (amended):

 – Voters reflect that the content of restoring historical and cultural relics and scenic spots does not include the restoration of the nation's intangible cultural heritage values.
-Voters recommend that the National Assembly consider and provide specific regulations on the restoration of intangible cultural heritage.
+Voters recommend that research be submitted to the National Assembly for consideration and specific regulations on the restoration of intangible cultural heritage.

-– Voters believe that, in order to reduce administrative procedures when asking for opinions from the Ministry of Culture, Sports and Tourism for groups of national relics with little architectural value and small scale, creating conditions for localities to be more flexible in decentralization, voters propose to submit to the National Assembly for consideration and addition to the draft Law the content "The Ministry of Culture, Sports and Tourism agrees with the Provincial People's Committee on the list of authorizations to approve projects to restore and embellish historical and cultural relics and scenic spots ranked nationally".
+– Voters believe that, in order to reduce administrative procedures when requesting opinions from the Ministry of Culture, Sports and Tourism for groups of national relics with little architectural value and small scale, creating conditions for localities to be more flexible in decentralization, voters propose to submit to the National Assembly for consideration and addition to the draft Law the content "The Ministry of Culture, Sports and Tourism agrees with the Provincial People's Committee on the list of authorization to approve projects to restore and embellish national historical and cultural relics and scenic spots".

 – Voters believe that the draft Law on Cultural Heritage (amended) has added provisions on “Authority and procedures for canceling the ranking of relics”, contributing to enhancing the responsibility of organizations and individuals assigned to manage relics as well as creating convenience in relic management and resolving violations related to relics.
 Voters recommend studying and considering adding provisions on “Downgrading the ranking of historical relics and scenic spots”.

 – Voters reflect that currently many localities and units have traditional houses and exhibition houses (which also reflect culture and history) but there are no specific regulations.
-Voters recommend studying and considering adding regulations on traditional houses and exhibition houses so that localities can implement them more smoothly.
+Voters recommend researching and considering adding regulations on traditional houses and exhibition houses so that localities can implement them more conveniently.

 2. Voters reflect that currently there is no document providing detailed guidance on "restoring historical and cultural relics and scenic spots" but only focuses on guidance on the preservation and restoration of relics.
 Voters recommend that detailed regulations be issued soon for localities to implement.

 3. Voters believe that projects for preserving, restoring, and embellishing historical relics and scenic spots are regulated in great detail with many related processes, procedures, and standards.
-However, currently, most of the relics at the communal level are restored and embellished from "socialized sources" and resources are not proactive, and must last for many years, and the speed or slowness depends on the people's contributions.
-Voters recommend studying and considering issuing specific regulations on related procedures and documents, cutting down on contents that are not applicable or difficult to apply in practice compared to projects using state budget capital.
+However, currently, most of the communal-level relics are restored and embellished from "socialized sources" and resources are not proactively available, and must last for many years, and the speed or slowness depends on the people's contributions.
+Voters recommend studying and considering the issuance of specific regulations on related procedures and documents, cutting down on contents that are not applicable or difficult to apply compared to projects using state budget funds.

-4. At Point a, Clause 2, Article 49 of Decree No. 105/2012/ND-CP dated December 17, 2012 of the Government on organizing funerals for cadres, civil servants and public employees stipulates:
+4. At Point a, Clause 2, Article 49 of Decree No. 105/2012/ND-CP dated December 17, 2012 of the Government on organizing funerals for cadres, civil servants and public employees, it is stipulated that:

-“a) The Funeral Organizing Committee is decided by the Party Committee, local socio-political organization, local government (commune, ward, town, neighborhood) where the deceased retired and resided, in coordination with the agency, organization, or armed forces unit that managed the deceased before retirement, and includes members representing organizations, local government, family representatives, and representatives of the agency, or armed forces unit that managed the deceased before retirement.”
+“a) The Funeral Organizing Committee is decided by the Party Committee, local socio-political organization, local government (commune, ward, town, neighborhood) where the deceased retired and resided in coordination with the agency, organization, armed forces unit that managed the deceased before retirement, including members representing organizations, local government, family representatives and representatives of the agency, armed forces unit that managed the deceased before retirement”.

 Voters reflect that the phrase “neighborhood” causes different understandings and implementations in different places.
 Voters suggest studying and amending the phrase “neighborhood” to “village, residential group” to make implementation easier.